 If good food and good stories intrigue you, you will also want explore the Sweet Home Cafe Cookbook from the museum’s chefs and food historians.
 It offers a range of great recipes and photographs as well as stories of Black history.

 The National Museum of African American Music is new, and has not opened to the public as yet.
-It is meant to open in September, in downtown Nashville.
+It is meant to open in the autumn, in downtown Nashville.
 Many are the stories it has to tell.
 You can explore resources available now along with what is to come at the website.

 Black history from other perspectives is found in the International Slavery Museum, part of the National Museums Liverpool, in Liverpool, England.
 Liverpool played a part in the slave trade, and in the centuries and events of Black history that followed.
 Exhibits look at what may be learned from the history of slavery, and ask questions about present day slavery as well.
 Explore these online through videos and a virtual tour.